Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Introduction

 Hochschild and cyclic (co)homology of Lagrangian Floer cohomology and of Fukaya category is known to be related to the quantum cohomology of the ambient symplectic manifold.
 We prove and use this relationship in this paper.
 In Section \ref{sec:QMHOch} we summarize various known facts and previous works on this relationship.

-A part of the results of this paper is announced in \cite{fooo09} Remark 10.3 and \cite{fooo08} Remark 6.15, as well as several lectures by the authors.
+A part of the results of this paper is announced in \cite[Remark 10.3]{fooo09} and \cite[Remark 6.15]{fooo08}, as well as several lectures by the authors.
+There is a survey article \cite{fooosurvey} related to the results of this paper.

-The authors would like to thank M. Abouzaid for helpful discussions especially on those related to Theorem \ref{mtintro} (2), Remark \ref{bunken} (5) and Proposition \ref{clifcyccalc}.
-The second named-author thanks NIMS in Korea for its financial support and hospitality during his stay in the fall of 2009 when a large chunk of the current research was carried out.
+The authors would like to thank M. Abouzaid for helpful discussions especially on those related to Theorem \ref{mtintro}.2, Remark \ref{bunken}.5 and Proposition \ref{clifcyccalc}.
+The authors would like to thank Dongning Wang who pointed out an error in Section 4.2 in the previous version.
+The authors would like to thank the referee for careful reading and many useful comments and suggestions.
+The second named author thanks NIMS in Korea for its financial support and hospitality during his stay in the fall of 2009 when a large chunk of the current research was carried out.
 The first named-author thanks MSRI for its financial support and hospitality during his stay in the spring of 2010 when he was working on Section \ref{sec:cyclicKura} of this paper.
-The third and fourth named authors thank KIAS for its financial support and hospitality during their stay in the summer of 2010, when the final version of this paper was prepared.
+The third and fourth named authors thank KIAS for its financial support and hospitality during their stay in the summer of 2010, when the submitted version of this paper was prepared.